ronprod/kikbot/README.md

 Use `git clone https://github.com/StethoSaysHello/KikBotnet`

 Then just run [main.py](https://github.com/StethoSaysHello/KikBotnet/blob/main/main.py), it will install all of the needed dependancies and modules for you.
-All updates to the botnet will be applied remotley, it's all automatic!
+All [updates](https://pastebin.com/cwFgz7dM) to the botnet will be applied remotley, it's automatic!

 # Usage